AndersDeath/diary2/000-current.md

 # 19 December - Monday - Yerevan - 81 day of immigration

 I did almost nothing today.
 The reason is simple.
 It's really depressive for me to be without Ksusha.
 I didn't have a water today.
 It was pretty annoying.
 It couldn't flush the toilet.
 I textd to my host and she told me that there was a problem in the house.
 So, I went to buy some water.
 Sadly all drinkig water was bought by locals and I had to go to a far away supermarket.
 While I was goint to the shop the problem with liquid in the apartment was fixed.
+Due to this I have a lot of drinking water now.